 Colts Neck StillHouse Co.

-Make a reserveration for a tour of this distillery in Colt House, which opened in 2019, to get a behind-the-scenes look at the barrel room and to see how these local spirits are made.
+Make a reserveration for a tour of this distillery in Colt Neck, which opened in 2019, to get a behind-the-scenes look at the barrel room and to see how these local spirits are made.
 The tour includes a tasting of three of the five spirits offered (wheat vodka, American gin, East Coast white rum, straight bourbon and straight rye).
 Afterward, settle into the onsite Cocktail Parlor for a fancy, handmade cocktail such as Flowers for Charlie, made with rye, chamomile, lemon, egg white and grapefruit bitters.

 Jersey Artisan Distilling